gmontroni/Numerical-Methods-in-Python/README.md

 # Numerical Methods in Python
-This repository is intended for numerical methods commonly seen in the Numerical Calculus course.
+This repository is intended for numerical methods in Python commonly seen in the Numerical Calculus course.